Autism and education

 • is refusing to go to school

-• struggles to understand another person's point of view
+• struggling to understand another person's point of view

-• struggles with some of the aspects of the curriculum.
+• struggling with some of the aspects of the curriculum.

 • allocating a key person for your child or young person

-• being already aware of any children or young people with potential difficulties with creative writing, fiction or poetry
+• being already aware of any children with potential difficulties with creative writing, fiction or poetry

 • considering a referral to your GP or Kent Children and Young People's Mental Health Service (CYPMHS)